u007/drismify/README.md

 # Drismify

-Drismify is a Prisma ORM replacement supporting TursoDB and SQLite with full Prisma schema compatibility, CLI command support, and Prisma extends support.
-It provides advanced features for database management and performance optimization.
+Drismify is a work-in-progress Prisma ORM replacement supporting TursoDB and SQLite with Prisma schema compatibility, CLI command support, and Prisma extends support.
+While the core functionality is implemented, several Prisma features are still pending implementation.

 ## Features

-- **Full Prisma Schema Compatibility**: Use your existing Prisma schema files without changes
+- **Prisma Schema Compatibility**: Use your existing Prisma schema files with limited feature set
-- **SQLite and TursoDB Support**: Built-in support for SQLite and TursoDB databases
+- **SQLite and TursoDB Support**: Built-in support for SQLite and TursoDB databases (other databases pending)
-- **Prisma CLI Command Compatibility**: Use familiar Prisma CLI commands
+- **Basic Prisma CLI Command Compatibility**: Use familiar Prisma CLI commands
 - **Prisma Extends Support**: Extend your client with custom methods and behaviors
 - **No Database Shadowing**: Direct database access without an intermediary layer
 - **Schema Parser**: Parse Prisma schema files into an AST